thestrongchin/Number-Guessing-Game/README.md

 Please make your selection now: n

-Thank you for playing the number guessing game!
+Thank you for playing the number-guessing game!
 Please come again soon!
 ```

 ### Input Error